sundarcodes/myBlogSite/content/post/ui-state-management-part-1.md

 ![alt text][good-reads-landing]

 Before we try to identify the state, lets look at how I have broken the page into components.

-Below is the home component.
-For brievity sake, I didn't split each good read into a component, but ideally that's how it should be done.
+#### Home Component
+Below is the home component.It hosts the list of reads.
+Basically its the container.

 ![alt text][good-reads-home-component]

+#### Card Component
+Below is the one of the card component.
+These are presentational components which takes inputs and emits events as outputs whenever there is an event like marking the checkbox, deleting etc.

+![alt text][read-card-component]

+These are also called as dumb components as they do not do anything apart from I/O and its responsibility of the parent component containing or hosting these dumb components to handle events and react to them.
+So the home component hosting these components is called a Smart component as it knows and decides what to do on getting an event.
+Dumb component promotes reusability as they could be fitted in any other component or page with a similar requirement.

+#### Navbar Component

 Next is the navbar component.
 It's our header for all our pages and has a counter which tracks the book/blogs that I have read.
 It has to get incremented whenever I mark an item as read and decremented whenever I uncheck the checkbox.

 ![alt text][good-reads-navbar-component]

+#### Form Component

 And finally we have the form component, which would be used to add new blog/book or edit an exiting item.